This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Why?

-Some clothing items will even be totally synthetic on the outside with a partially wool lining, such as these Smartwool training shorts.
-You’ll usually see that on items that need lots of stretching ability.
+Some clothing items will even be totally synthetic on the outside with a partially wool lining, such as the (now discontinued) Smartwool training shorts pictured below.
+You’ll usually see that on items that need lots of stretching ability, like leggings or bike shorts.

 Browsing for more gear for your outdoor adventures?
 Check out our guides to hiking and camping gear for men and women, plus our guide to women’s winter camping gear.